 Are there tracks on here that I love?
 Absolutely.
 The album starts off strong with a 100-mph fastball in “Rent Money”.
 I still cannot get over the line “Your baby mama fuck me better when the rent’s due.”
 You can’t get any more savage than that.
 From “All Right” to “Ain’t No Time,” “Digital Dash” to “Thought It Was a Drought,” Future knows how to introduce his projects in the right way.
 The production heard throughout this album is brooding, melodic, and cutthroat.
 Unfortunately, the extensive track list makes these production styles grow tired from repetitive similarity.
 The same goes for Wilburn’s songwriting.
 At times, these hooks are infectious and wavy, but 12 songs in, my attention span lessens due to his recycled lyrical content.
 In spite of that critique, when the songs are good on this album, they are high-quality trap anthems that will indeed be cloned in the near future (no pun intended).

 “Mask Off” is a hit record disguised as a filler track.
 The Power Ranger-meets-Zelda backing flutes float out of the speakers like a crane wading through oriental wetlands.
 The soft, tranquil piano on “Might as Well” is a breath of fresh air amidst all the percussion and bass-heavy cuts laid across this album.
-It ages well, bearing more of its soul with continuous listens.
+It ages well, baring more of its soul with continuous listens.
 Only Future can make a diamonds-and-Percocets ode sound like a love ballad.
 Also, the podcast/radio skits presented here are borderline hysterical.
 They function as sufficient transitions and hardly overstay their welcome while also taking aim at any and all of Future Hendrix’s copycats.
 The primary target seems to be G.O.O.D.
 Music’s Desiigner of “Panda” fame.
 Needless to say, he deserves every bit of this taunt.